-- How to replace the dock connector in an AT&T/GSM iPhone 4
+How to replace the dock connector in an iPhone 5c

-- How to replace the dock connector in a Verizon or Sprint iPhone 4
+How to replace the dock connector in an iPhone 5

 Whether you've got sound issues related to the dock connector or something else such as charging issues or broken pins, a new dock connector replacement will solve all of the above.